seud0nym/tch-gui-unhide/utilities/restore-config/README.md

 ```

 **NOTE:** You do not need to have downloaded [`de-telstra`](https://github.com/seud0nym/tch-gui-unhide/tree/master/utilities#de-telstra) and/or [`tch-gui-unhide`](https://github.com/seud0nym/tch-gui-unhide#readme); the restore will either locate these scripts or download them as needed.

+## Known Issues
+- /etc/dropbear/authorized_keys is sometimes emptied rather than replaced/updated.
+- Doesn't seem to work well when restoring a Wi-Fi Booster after a firmware upgrade.
+- The wireless back-haul for multiap does not get disabled if it was set that way in the backup.
+- Probably other things I haven't noticed.

 ## Examples